harrisiva/ProfiTrade/README.md

 # ProfiTrade
-A fintech application that automates trading relative to the users' risk tolerance built entirely using Python.
+A fintech application that automates trading relative to the users' risk tolerance built entirely using Python in the span of 48 hours.

 ## What it does
 Based on the user's risk tolerance the algorithm uses mean reversion models on crypto currency and equities to place high-frequency trades or swing trades.
 Each trade is notified via email and a custom log is kept on an XL file.